 The Independent Loading Mechanism (ILM) provides the force needed to seat the 1156-LGA land package onto the socket contacts.
 The ILM is physically separate from the socket body.
 The assembly of the ILM to the board is expected to occur after wave solder.
 The exact assembly location is dependent on manufacturing preference and test flow.
-See the Manufacturing Advantage Service collateral for this platform for additional guidance.

-- Note: The ILM has two critical functions: deliver the force to seat the processor onto the socket contacts and distribute the resulting compressive load evenly through the socket solder joints. - Note: The mechanical design of the ILM is integral to the overall functionality of the LGA1156 socket.
+The ILM has two critical functions - deliver the force to seat the processor onto the socket contacts and distribute the resulting compressive load evenly through the socket solder joints.

+The mechanical design of the ILM is integral to the overall functionality of the LGA1156 socket.
 Intel performs detailed studies on integration of processor package, socket and ILM as a system.
 These studies directly impact the design of the ILM.
 The Intel reference ILM will be "build to print" from Intel controlled drawings.
 Intel recommends using the Intel Reference ILM.
 Custom non-Intel ILM designs do not benefit from Intel's detailed studies and may not incorporate critical design parameters.